CID Poster 1: Intercultural Communication / Competence / Dialogue Translated into Italian

 Just in case anyone wants to cite this poster, the following would be the recommended format:

-As with other series, if you wish to contribute an original contribution, please send an email before starting any work to receive approval, to minimize inadvertent duplication, and to learn about technical requirements.
-As is the case with other CID Publications, posters should be created initially in English.
-If you want to volunteer to translate a poster into a language in which you are fluent, send in a note before starting, to receive approval.
+As with other CID Publications, if you wish to prepare an original contribution, please send an email before starting any work to receive approval, to minimize inadvertent duplication, and to learn about technical requirements.
+As is the case any series, posters should be created initially in English.
+If you want to volunteer to translate a poster into a language in which you are fluent, send in a note before starting, to receive approval and to confirm no one else is working on the same one.

 Wendy Leeds-Hurwitz